 • Sell the Works, or books, products, additions and variations of the works, and other items relating to the Works in established galleries, museums, and art institutions with art dealers or art consultants or privately, or via e-commerce or the web, in order to cover the costs of maintaining and otherwise perpetuating the purposes of the Foundation.

-• Acquire, consign, collect, exhibit, sell, promote market and present artworks and/or works belonging to the foundation.
+• Acquire, consign, collect, exhibit, sell, promote market and exploit artworks and/or works belonging to the foundation.

 • Foster innovative artistic expression and the creative process by encouraging and supporting cultural organizations that in turn, directly or indirectly support artists and their work.

 • Encourage research leading to new scholarship in the field of sculpture.